Pat Roberts: Environment

 Roberts worked to secure $15 million for research on carbon sequestration.
 On the topic of global warming, Roberts has said, "There's no question there's some global warming, but I'm not sure what it means.
 A lot of this is condescending elitism."

 Roberts voted to confirm Gale Norton as U.S. Secretary of the Interior, to exclude oil and gas smokestacks from mercury regulations, and to reclassify the Environmental Protection Agency (EPA) as a Cabinet department.

 In 2012, Roberts introduced an amendment that would open up the Arctic National Wildlife Refuge to drilling for oil and approve the Keystone XL Pipeline.

 In 2017, Roberts was one of 22 senators to sign a letter to President Donald Trump urging the President to have the United States withdraw from the Paris Agreement.
 According to OpenSecrets, Roberts has received over $415,000 from oil, gas and coal interests since 2012.

 Education

-In January 2014, Roberts introduced the Opportunities Created At the Local Level Act.
-The bill would allow states to freely choose without federal intervention in their education standards, testing and curricula.
+In January 2014, Roberts introduced the Opportunities Created At the Local Level Act, a bill that would allow states to freely choose without federal intervention in their education standards, testing and curricula.

-In February 2019, Roberts was one of twenty senators to sponsor the Employer Participation in Repayment Act, enabling employers to contribute up to $5,250 to the student loans of their employees as a means of granting employees relief and incentivizing applicants to apply to jobs with employers who implement the policy.
+In February 2019, Roberts was one of 20 senators to sponsor the Employer Participation in Repayment Act, enabling employers to contribute up to $5,250 to the student loans of their employees as a means of granting employees relief and incentivizing applicants to apply to jobs with employers who implement the policy.